Felipe-Curvelo/CDI_bonus_assignment/README.md

 4.  **`interest_payouts`**: Interest amounts formatted as new deposit transactions.
     * Columns: `user_id`, `timestamp`, `transaction_type`, `amount`.

-## 11. Recommendations for Production Ingestion

-The generated `interest_payout_transactions_df` (saved as `interest_payouts`) is designed to be ingested into a production transactional database.
-Recommendations for this process include:

-* **Atomicity & Idempotency:** The target ingestion mechanism should ensure that interest payouts are applied atomically and idempotently.
-If the Spark job writes to a staging location/table, the downstream process loading into the transactional DB could use `MERGE` (UPSERT) operations based on `user_id` and `interest_date` (or a unique transaction ID if generated) to prevent duplicate payouts if the job is re-run.
-* **Staging Area:** Write the output to a reliable staging area (e.g., cloud storage as Parquet files, or a staging table).
-* **Transactional Integrity:** Use appropriate transaction controls in the database when inserting these new interest transactions.
-* **Monitoring & Alerting:** Implement monitoring on the ingestion job to track success/failure and data quality.
-* **Scheduling:** Schedule the Spark job and the subsequent ingestion process to run daily after market close or when CDI rates for the day are finalized.

-## 12. Compromises or Trade-offs Made
+## 11. Compromises or Trade-offs Made

-* Due to time constraints, a comprehensive unit and integration testing suite was not developed.
-In a production scenario, frameworks like `pytest` with Spark testing utilities would be used to validate each function and the overall pipeline logic.
+* *"Due to time constraints, a comprehensive unit and integration testing suite was not developed.
+In a production scenario, frameworks like `pytest` with Spark testing utilities would be used to validate each function and the overall pipeline logic."*
-* The current error handling provides logging but does not include automated recovery or alerting mechanisms, which would be added in a production system.
+* *"The current error handling provides logging but does not include automated recovery or alerting mechanisms, which would be added in a production system."*
-* Configuration (file paths, etc.) is currently hardcoded in the script.
-For production, this would be externalized to configuration files or environment variables.
+* *"Configuration (file paths, etc.) is currently hardcoded in the script.
+For production, this would be externalized to configuration files or environment variables."*
-* While DecimalType is used for rates, monetary amounts in transactions were loaded as DoubleType for simplicity in this exercise.
-A production system would enforce DecimalType for all monetary values to prevent precision issues.
+* *"While DecimalType is used for rates, monetary amounts in transactions were loaded as DoubleType for simplicity in this exercise.
+A production system would enforce DecimalType for all monetary values to prevent precision issues."*

 * **Interpretation of "Balance Not Moved for 24 Hours" Rule:**
     * **Current Implementation:** The solution interprets the requirement "Users will earn interest on the balance in their wallet that hasn’t been moved for at least 24 hours" in a straightforward manner: *any* transaction (be it a deposit or a withdrawal) recorded on the previous day (Day D-1) means the Start-of-Day balance for the current day (Day D) is considered "moved" and thus ineligible for interest on Day D. This eligibility check is based on the `had_transactions_on_prev_day` flag.